learn-co-curriculum/phase-3-ruby-oo-inheritance-modules/README.md

 Run the tests to make sure some of your tests are passing.

-**Note:** Run the learn command to pass all the local tests for this lab.
+**Note:** Run the `learn test` command to pass all the local tests for this lab.
 We will be altering the methods where these tests will no longer be valid.

 ## Code Along III: Nested Modules